 Worms and insects are essential in a compost heap, so welcome and expect them.

 Will a compost heap attract rats?
-Rats will not be attracted by your heap but will almost certainly be already present in the area and will visit the compost heap now and then.
+Rats will not be attracted by your heap, but will almost certainly be already present in the area and will visit the compost heap now and then.
+Dealing with rats

-Home made compost is safe to handle, probably safer than the stuff sold in garden centers no added chemical fertiliser just take the usual precautions you would take when gardening
+Home made compost is safe to handle, probably safer than the stuff sold in garden centres no added chemical fertiliser, just take the usual precautions you would take when gardening

-No bottom to the bin, keep the mixture in contact with the soil, make it big and strong enough to easily allow you to get to the compost with a fork and easily accessible to shovel out the compost from the bottom of the heap.
+Don't fit a bottom to the bin, keep the mixture in contact with the soil, make it big and strong enough to easily allow you to get to the compost with a fork and easily accessible to shovel out the compost from the bottom of the heap.
+Instructions to make a composting bin.

 How to make a Wormery